TimonSchneider01/ccl1/diary.md

 15.01.2025:

 - Work on some stuff of the ToDo List
-- Fix the physics. bullets sometimes go through the ceiling
+- Fix the physics. bullets sometimes go through the ceiling                  Fixed